apaladines-techconsulting/Interview_Questions/README.md

 4. Bundle and some files => json, text,
 5. `.plist` => stored property lists inside the project
 6. Realm - 3rd party option to save data locally in our app.
+7. DataStore - Amplify with Cloud sync
+8. RealTime Database - Firebase

 #### CoreData Stack:
-- Managed Object Model: The blueprint that defines how your data looks, including its structure, attributes, and relationships.
+- `Managed Object Model:` The blueprint that defines how your data looks, including its structure, attributes, and relationships.
 It's like designing the layout of your data.
-- Managed Object Context: The workspace where you create, modify, and interact with your data objects.
+- `Managed Object Context:` The workspace where you create, modify, and interact with your data objects.
 Think of it as a place to perform actions on your data.
-- Persistent Store Coordinator: The bridge that connects your data objects in the context to where they're actually stored.
+- `Persistent Store Coordinator:` The bridge that connects your data objects in the context to where they're actually stored.
 It manages the translation between your app's objects and their storage format.
-- Persistent Store: The place where your data is saved, like a file or database.
+- `Persistent Store:` The place where your data is saved, like a file or database.
 It's where your app's data lives on disk, even when the app is closed.

 By default CoreData run in main thread, a better practice is to run it in privateContext that means background.